-The global pandemic and subsequent warfare in Ukraine induced amplified digitalization measures in the higher education sphere.
-This end-to end digital shift in the educational processes (communication, content, outcomes and outputs, skills) heralded the introduction of meta-disciplinary dimensions of learning - digital, hybrid and, blended.
+This end-to end digital shift in the educational processes (communication, content, outcomes and outputs, skills) introduced the meta-disciplinary dimensions of learning, mitigated by human-in-the-loop and AI-in-the-loop formats of educational communication.
 These meta-disciplinary dimensions can be considered conduits of vertical (endocentric) and horizontal (exocentric) transdisciplinary of digital education as a sustainable dynamic system.

-Applied trans-disciplinary lens contributes to the solution of holistic modeling of processes and results of updating models and mechanisms of the highly dynamic communication system of education in the digital environment as a whole and its individual formats in the emergency digitization measures of different types.
+Applied trans-disciplinary lens contributes to the solution of holistic modeling of processes and results of updating models and mechanisms of the dynamic communication system of education in the digital environment as a whole and its individual formats in the emergency digitization measures of different types to foster resilience and sustainability.